 TFSAs are very efficient savings vehicles given their complete tax-sheltering status, and since there are no penalties for withdrawals, they are quite versatile and can be used for short- or long-term saving.
 If you withdraw funds from your TFSA, you regain the withdrawn contribution room up to your lifetime maximum, but only on January 1st of the following year.
 So, if you withdrew your entire $100,000 TFSA on June 15th, 2019, you got all your contribution room back plus the new contribution room for 2020 on January 1st, 2020.

 The main limitation is that allowable contribution room for TFSAs is small relative to the retirement portfolio a family would need, absent significant pension income.

 A Registered Retirement Savings Plan is a type of account available to Canadians to help them save for retirement.
 Each Canadian who earns income receives contribution room of up to 18% of your earned income from the previous year, reduced if you are a member of a defined benefit pension plan, that can be used at any time; it does not disappear if unused.
-If you earn about $154,600 per year or more, you can contribute the yearly maximum amount to your RRSP which is $27,830 and generally increases by a few hundred dollars yearly.
+If you earn about $162,000 per year or more, you can contribute the maximum yearly amount, which is $29,210 as of 2022 and generally increases by a few hundred dollars yearly.
 Just the act of contributing to the RRSP has benefits, and you can hold most types of publicly traded investments inside an RRSP, which has further advantages.

 These are the two main benefits of investing through an RRSP: